Howards End’s themes of class, love and power resonate with readers & viewers today

 However, one missing aspect is an important conversation between Helen and Margaret which takes place in the closing pages of the book.
 In their conversation they reflect on the growing friendship between Helen and Henry.

-The film leaves out all indication of the growing friendship between Henry and Helen.
+The Howards End movie leaves out all indication of the growing friendship between Henry and Helen.
 This lends the end of the film a slightly sadder tone.

 The 2017 TV adaption went down well with viewers.
-Forster’s themes of political conflict within personal relationships, of class, of inequality, of money and of power are still significant in today’s political and cultural landscape.
+The themes of Howards End – political conflict within personal relationships, class, inequality, money and power are still significant in today’s political and cultural landscape.

 Over to you